 Tie strings around apples and suspend them from the ceiling, a tree branch, or even use the washing line.
 You may need to adjust the length once your players arrive so they are at mouth height or lower.

 Each player must attempt to eat the entire apple without touching it with their hands.
 Another prize can be given to the person who gets the first bite out of their apple.
-It is quite tricky, and you may want to change apples for donuts for younger children.

 Each child gets an apple, fruit knife and a plate with all being as close as possible in size and quality.